-This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$811,575,000 aggregate principal amount of the Commonwealth's general obligation bonds consisting of \$650,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2011 (the "First Series Bonds") and \$161,575,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Refunding Series of 2011 (the "First Refunding Series Bonds" and collectively with the First Series Bonds, the "Bonds").
-The First Series Bonds are being issued to finance various Commonwealth capital projects and voter approved projects.
-The First Refunding Series Bonds are being issued to refund certain outstanding bond issues of the Commonwealth.
+This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$950,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2013 (the "Bonds").
+The Bonds are being issued to provide funds for and toward the costs of various capital projects and voter referenda programs.
 See "USE OF PROCEEDS."